galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 ### Cluster mock sequences into OTUs

-We'll now estimate how many bogus *OTUs* we have by clustering the Mock sequences into OTUs, and comparing the results with the expected outcome.
+We will now estimate the accuracy of our sequencing and analysis pipeline by clustering the Mock sequences into OTUs, and comparing the results with the expected outcome.

 > ### {% icon tip %} Background: What are Operational Taxonomic Units (OTUs)?
 >